SMC-NM-Hardware-Team/RPi-Imaging-and-Backup-Tools/README.md

+# Backup
-# macOS
+## macOS
-To back up a Raspberry Pi's microSD card to an image file,
+To back up a Raspberry Pi disk image on macOS,
 1. Connect the microSD card to your Mac using an adapter.
 2. Start a terminal session inside the "macOS" folder.
 3. Run the following terminal commands.
 Respond to script prompts.